Demonstration of low impact tractor cultivation in a regenerative farm model to increase production using equipment sharing on multiple farms

 Lessons Learned:

 Our identified barrier was Josh's time.
 He is the mechanic and tractor operator on our farm.
 We overcame this barrier by thinking ahead and prioritizing tractor work on days/hours he had available.
 Also, once the implements were attached, Gina was able to use the tractor for field work.
 Drew was instrumental in reworking the Rohand for narrower beds and only consulted with Josh for specs and ideas.
+In 2025, with the hiring of a full-time farm hand, this barrier was further overcome.
+Our farm hand is very knowledgeable with small engines and heavy equipment.
+He had no problem stepping in to hook up implements, run the tractor, and fix or maintain the equipment as needed.

-The only disadvantage I can think of is that we had to hold back on offering the implements and Rohand to other farmers outside of the project to be sure we had them available to meet the needs of the grant.
-Now that we have a season under our belt, we can make predictions and a loose schedule to open the equipment sharing to more area farms which is the ultimate goal.
+The only disadvantage in 2024 I can think of is that we had to hold back on offering the implements and Rohand to other farmers outside of the project to be sure we had them available to meet the needs of the grant.
+Now that we have a season under our belt, we can make predictions and a loose schedule to open the equipment sharing to more area farms, which is the ultimate goal.

 If asked for a recommendation..